openmovementproject/openmovement/docs/buildax/docs/datafiles.md

  2     | Packet sent when PIR sensor triggered
  3     | Packet sent when Magnetic Switch triggered

-Further packet types will be defined as more types of BAX sensor are developed.
+Further packet types will be defined as more types of BuildAX sensor are developed.